Is Superannuation Safe From Bankruptcy?

 - Any superannuation withdrawn prior to the date of bankruptcy is not protected;

 - Where property was transferred to a superannuation fund before the date of bankruptcy to defeat creditors, the property is not protected.
-This includes transfers made by the bankrupt person and any transfers made by third parties for the benefits of the bankrupt person; and
+This includes transfers made by the bankrupt person and any transfers made by third parties for the benefit of the bankrupt person; and

 - For the period of bankruptcy, the bankrupt person must make payments to the bankruptcy trustee of half of any income they earn over a certain threshold.
 Gross annual pension payments from a superannuation income stream are included in the definition of income for this purpose.